Last updated on August 12, 2026

 A 3-drop with three keyword abilities is a solid piece of value.
 Aerial Responder is probably most at home if you’ve got a strategy that relies on counting keywords, like Odric, Lunarch Marshal or Kathril, Aspect Warper.

-Hammers of Moradin has myriad and another attack trigger that make it a good candidate to run with a lot of buffing and protective equipment.
+Hammers of Moradin has myriad and an attack trigger that makes it a good candidate to run with a lot of buffing and protective equipment.
 Not bad to double with Isshin, Two Heavens as One either.

 Heigh-ho!

 Seven Dwarves is fun for how it lets you bend deckbuilding rules of formats like Commander.
-It’s perfect to run in dwarf typal decks, like if you need them to skip the commander tax on The Lady of Otaria.
+It’s perfect to run in dwarf typal decks, like if you need them to rush out The Lady of Otaria.

 Axgard Cavalry gains points in my books for being a cheap haste enabler.
 It’s not restricted to dwarves or any creature type, which is appreciated.